 - Salt.
-I'd go with sea salt.
+We'd go with sea salt.
 In Italy, it's called Sale Marino and is sold in coarse and fine grinds.
 Non-marine salt will work so long as it's pure salt, without additives.
 The fine grind will likely be better in fillings; when you're salting a cut from the outside either will work though I might go with a fine grind.

 - How much salt?
-Norcini (experts in curing pork) I have talked to say to use 2.5-2.8% by weight when making salami or other cold cuts that should go into casings.
-So if you have 100 pounds of salami mix, you will need 2.5 pounds salt.
+Norcini (experts in curing pork) We have talked to say to use 2.5-2.8% by weight when making salami or other cold cuts that should go into casings.
+So if you have 100 pounds of salami mix, you will need 2.5 pounds of salt.
 For sausages that will be boiled, for example, cotechino, they increase the salt to about 3%, again by weight.
 Without boiling 3% would make the meat too salty, they say, while with less than 2% the meat can spoil.

 - Spices, which can include whole peppercorns, nutmeg, fennel seeds, cinnamon, and cloves, depending on the recipes.

 - A meat grinder.
 The crank-operated kind will work fine, though you will want a motorized grinder if you're working with larger volumes.